smithy-lang/smithy/designs/mixins.md

 ### Mixin members MUST NOT conflict

-The list of mixins applied to a structure or union MUST NOT attempt to define members that use the same member name.
+The list of mixins applied to a structure or union MUST NOT attempt to define members that use the same member name with different targets.
 The following model is invalid:

 ```
 @mixin